 Ice rinks are naturally cold, or they’re kept cold, at near-freezing temperatures.
 You’re going to need to stay warm enough, or you won’t enjoy ice skating very much.

-Most ice skaters experience their first-ever ultra-cold feet during their first LTS lesson.
+Most ice skaters experience their first-ever ultra-cold feet during their first Learn-to-Skate lesson.
 You’re there on the rink learning or practicing forward swizzles, backward swizzles, one-foot glides, half swizzles, simple jumps, and whatnot.
 And your feet get very, very cold.

 Related: How to Ice Skate for Beginners

 Yes, feeling cold on the ice is expected, but when the cold gets too nasty, it’s time to do something about it.
 Below are 12 ways of keeping your toes and feet warm, dry, and comfortable so you can enjoy your LTS classes and public sessions more.

 12 Tips for Keeping Your Feet Warm When Ice Skating

 - Keep your body warm and your feet will stay warm.